-Typically I work upright at my desk in my home-studio with my favourite joggers and my bun in my hair.
-I always listen to some music or my favourite podcasts.
-Before I start I have to gime me some time: I research the theme, think about solutions.
+Typically I work upright at my desk in my home studio with my favourite joggers and my bun in my hair.
+I always listen to music or my favourite podcasts.
+Before I start I have to give me some time: I research the theme, think about solutions.
 Next is time for sketches, thinking about composition, etc. I always have a few ideas, draw them, and leave for a few hours to come back with a fresh point of view.
 Then, it’s time for photoshop.
 I like to draw with tons and tons of layers because It gives me the opportunity to make sure that my idea works or change it easily If I need to.
 Sometimes I have to draw one element a lot or my ideas start looking so awful, and I seriously look into opening a bookshop or a bakery.
 Time to come back to the project after a few hours… You have to remember that the creative process is unpredictable.

 5. Who and/or what inspires your work?

-Madrid is very important here too, makes me feel very stimulate creatively.
+Madrid is very important here too, it makes me feel very stimulating creatively.
 Going for a walk, go to a museum, a cafe, everything is wonderful.
 Because this city is so big, full of really good stuff.
 When I’m locked or need an extra dose of inspiration, I like going to bookshops.
 They are also good for inspiration, especially sections of comics and graphic novels or even the children’s section which has some wonderful books.
-If none of this works, internet.
+If none of this works, the internet.

 6. What role does art play in your life?
 How does it change the way you view the world?

 Art transformed my life.
-Since my first day of art school I had a feeling that I had a place.
-I started learning about color, composition, concepts, art history… And since that moment I started viewing my world different, the colors, the feelings… and thanks to art you can see everything from the point of view of another person, underlining our common human bonds as well as the ways in which our experiences differ.
+Since my first day of art school, I had a feeling that I had a place.
+I started learning about color, composition, concepts, art history… And since that moment I started viewing my world differently, the colors, the feelings… and thanks to art you can see everything from the point of view of another person, underlining our common human bonds as well as the ways in which our experiences differ.

 The art also makes you more sensitive, nourishes you and fuel your imagination, which allows us to grow and expand beyond our limits.